hiyuantang/AC215_3H2B/src/frontend/README.md

 To run locally, make sure you have Node.js installed on your machine.
 You can download it from [here](https://nodejs.org/en/download/).
 Then, install the dependencies and configure the Google Maps API Key.
 This API Key is required to run the application as intended.
 You can get a Google Maps API key from [here](https://developers.google.com/maps/documentation/javascript/get-api-key).

 ### Environment Variables
-Create a `.env.local` file in the root of the project and add the following environment variables:
+Create a `.env.local` file in the root of the project and add the following environment variable:
 ```bash
 NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=<API_KEY_HERE>
 ```